ReimuNotMoe/ydotool/README.md

 When ydotool runs and creates a virtual input device, it will take some time for your graphical environment (X11/Wayland) to recognize and enable the virtual input device.
 (Usually done by udev)

-So, if the delay was too short, the virtual input device may not got recognized & enabled by your graphical environment in time.
+So, if the delay was too short, the virtual input device may not get recognized & enabled by your graphical environment in time.

-In order to solve this problem, I made a persistent background service, ydotoold, to hold a persistent virtual device, and accept input from ydotool.
-When ydotoold is unavailable, ydotool will try to work without it.
+In order to solve this problem, a persistent background service, ydotoold, is made to hold a persistent virtual device, and accept input from ydotool.

+Since v1.0.0, the use of ydotoold is mandatory.

 ## Build
 **CMake 3.4+ is required.**